appdevdesigns/ab-production-stack/README.md

 This is for setting up an instance of the AppBuilder docker production stack on a server.

+# Installation

+You need git and Docker.
+Then clone this repo.

 # Instructions

 ## docker-compose.yml